weidengeist/Willowbot/README.md

   }
 }
 ```
-»Why would we want to do this?«, you might ask. `$arg1+` does not only catch the second word after `!give` like `$arg1` would do, but it gathers all words from the second onwards.
+»Why would we want to do this?«, you might ask. `$arg1+` does not only catch the second word after `!give` like `$arg1` would do, but it gathers all words from the second one onwards.
 So in contrast to the version shown before, our new `!give` command will now catch more than just two arguments.
 In our first `!give` version, we could only give McFluffy »some blanket to feel cozy«.
 With the new command we can `!give McFluffy a very warm blanket` to feel cozy.
 Just a blanket is still possible, though.

 Do you want to spread some love in your chat?
 Enable your viewers to virtually hug each other by defining a command for that action:
 ```